mayura-andrew/openconnect-frontend-v1/README.md

 # OpenConnect

-# Scholarx-frontend
+---

-Frontend dashboard of the scholarX platform
+Fronend of the OpenConnect Platform

 ## Setup Development Environment